 Our business is heavily concentrated in U.S. consumer credit.
 As a result, we are more susceptible to fluctuations and risks particular to U.S. consumer credit than a more diversified company.
 For example, our business is particularly sensitive to macroeconomic conditions that affect the U.S. economy, consumer spending and consumer credit.
 We are also more susceptible to the risks of increased regulations and legal and other regulatory actions that are targeted at consumer credit or the specific consumer credit products that we offer (including promotional financing).
-Due to our CareCredit platform, we are also more susceptible to increased regulations and legal and other regulatory actions targeted at healthcare related procedures or services, in contrast to other industries.
+Our Health & Wellness platform is more susceptible to increased regulations and legal and other regulatory actions targeted at healthcare related procedures or services, in contrast to other industries.
 Our business concentration could have an adverse effect on our results of operations.